Updated: Feb 2

 See my second post on this subject which discusses best practices for

-when you see that "high brow intelligible art"
+when you see that "high brow unintelligible art"

 Also I've probably missed everything important.